Loading...

 Source of Funds refers to the origin of the money used in a financial transaction or investment.
 It is a critical concept in finance and compliance, particularly in the context of anti-money laundering (AML) and counter-terrorism financing (CTF) regulations.

-Source of Wealth
+Source Of Wealth (SOW)

 State-Owned Enterprise (SOE)